Philament1/maze-solving-algorithms/README.md

 Generates a maze of varying difficulty and solves it using several algorithms: Dijkstra's, Greedy, A* search, right-hand rule.

-Developed in C# build on Unity Engine.
+Developed in C#, built on Unity Engine.